hellosign/hellosign-php-sdk/docs/Api/SignatureRequestApi.md

 signatureRequestFiles($signature_request_id, $file_type, $get_url, $get_data_uri): \HelloSignSDK\Model\FileResponse
 ```

-Download Files
+Download File

 Obtain a copy of the current documents specified by the `signature_request_id` parameter.
-Returns a PDF or ZIP file, or if `get_url` is set, a JSON object with a url to the file (PDFs only).
-If `get_data_uri` is set, a JSON object with a `data_uri` representing the base64 encoded file (PDFs only) is returned.
+Returns a PDF or ZIP file.
 If the files are currently being prepared, a status code of `409` will be returned instead.

 ### Example